oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 ```

-### Geometry
+### Geometry.h

 The `Geometry` object does not do anything special except allow an easy/extensible mechanism for geometry creation and destruction.
-Use the geometries std::vector object to add remove edit geometries and create your own scenes in this application.
+Use the `geometries` std::vector object to add, remove, or edit geometries and create your own scenes in this application.

-### Cornell
+### CornellBox.h

-The Cornell box is one such derived Geometry object.
-When it is created we create Embree geometry with `rtcNewGeometry` in `add_geometry(..)`.
+The Cornell box is one such derived `Geometry` object.
+When it is created we create Embree geometry with `rtcNewGeometry(..)` in `CornellBox::add_geometry(..)`.

 Creating the box geometry means setting a buffer of defined vertex positions for the geometry with `rtcSetNewGeometryBuffer(..)` and giving it `RTC_BUFFER_TYPE_VERTEX`.
 ```